abbas-abdelrhman/PDFs-Generator/README.md

 In linux run `./run` in the terminal
 [Instruction video](https://www.youtube.com/watch?v=FbH46hqXGRw)

-In Windows `./run.exe` in cmd or just click on it
+In Windows run `./run.exe` in cmd or just click on it run.exe application

 The output file will be in 'others/programs/\<os>\/dist